vbeakovic/ExData_Plotting1/CodeBook.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-## Files used to import data, after extraction from the zip file
+## Files used to import data, after extraction from the zip file in the data folder
 * data/household_power_consumption.txt